lightning/bolts/01-messaging.md

  - variable-size fields can reserve their expected size up front, rather than appending elements sequentially and incurring double-and-copy overhead.

-The use of a varint for `type` and `length` permits a space savings for small `type`s or short `value`s.
+The use of a bigsize for `type` and `length` permits a space savings for small `type`s or short `value`s.
 This potentially leaves more space for application data over the wire or in an onion payload.